rajilmp/rajilmp/README.md

 ## 💻 Website Developer | ✍️ Blogger at [Banking Insights](https://bankinginsights.blog) | 🚀 Tech & Finance Enthusiast

 Welcome to my GitHub!
-I'm a passionate **full stack web developer** and the founder of **[Banking Insights](https://bankinginsights.blog)** — a blog where I decode banking, finance, and technology to make them simple and accessible.
-I also blog at [Exam Mentor](https://exammentor.org/).
+I'm a passionate **full stack web developer** and the founder of **[Indian Banker](https://indianbanker.com/)** — a blog where I decode banking, finance, and technology to make them simple and accessible.
+I also blog at [Todays Global News](https://todaysglobalnews.com/).
 Exam Mentor is a dedicated educational blog that provides comprehensive study materials, exam updates, and preparation strategies for aspirants of competitive exams like SSC, Banking, Railways, and State Government jobs.
 I also write at [Peoples News](https://peoplesnewsletter.com) Website

 ### 🧑‍💻 What I Do